microsoft/semantic-kernel/samples/apps/github-qna-webapp-react/README.md

 1. You will need an [Open AI Key](https://openai.com/api/) or [Azure Open AI Service key](https://learn.microsoft.com/azure/cognitive-services/openai/quickstart) for this sample.
 2. Ensure the service API is already running `http://localhost:7071`.
-If not learn how to start it [here](../../dotnet/KernelHttpServer/README.md).
+If not, learn how to start it [here](../../dotnet/KernelHttpServer/README.md).
 3. **Run** the following command `yarn install` (if you have never run the sample before) and/or `yarn start` from the command line.